—Batool, Fall 2024

 This core seminar is designed to connect ethical and social theory to the contemporary American workplace.
 As the world becomes more interconnected with the rise of AI, globalization, and the impacts of the pandemic, how has the workplace developed and changed?
 What role does ethics play in the workplace on the individual, organization, and societal level?
 We will apply ethical theories to specific workplace cases as well as examine our own ethical values.
 On a practical level, we will also consider what it means to be a working adult in the 21st century with a liberal arts education.
 What is fundamental to what I am looking for in a career?
 How am I growing in my internship?
 How do I navigate work culture and proper work etiquette?
 How can one be ethical in the workplace?Food as Place

-and conclude with a just-released portrait of community and climate infrastructure in the Rockaways.
+(Pathways: Visual Arts; Urbanism and the Changing City) This course will serve as an introduction to New York City, via the cinema that has developed within its boroughs.
+We begin with the 1896 Edison reel of Herald Square, and conclude with a just-released portrait of community and climate infrastructure in the Rockaways.
 In between, we will visit more than a dozen neighborhoods—the Coney Island of Morris Engel’s The Little Fugitive, the Bed-Stuy of Spike Lee’s Do the Right Thing, and the Chinatown of Christine Choy’s From Spikes to Spindles, to name but a few.
 We will also visit them quite literally, analyzing the experimental form of Shirley Clarke’s Bridges-Go-Round after walking across the Brooklyn Bridge, or gathering in Central Park to discuss William Greaves’s Symbiopsychotaxiplasm: Take One.
 Most of our meetings will be on location, as it were, because the locations here are more than a photogenic backdrop for great films.
 Instead, we will also consider them as sites with complex histories of their own, and toward this end the class will also highlight relevant aspects of, for instance, architecture, urban design, and ecology, as well as local political struggles.
 The fundamental questions before us: How does the image make the city, and how the city make the image?Programming for Social Change

 Bard NYC courses emphasize interdisciplinary study and experiential learning, often taking advantage of the incomparable resources available to students in one of the world’s great metropolises.
 From world-famous museums and art collections, libraries and archives, from Broadway theaters to the United Nations, Wall Street, and throughout the city’s diverse patchwork of neighborhoods, New York City is a laboratory for students to explore.